-- continuing need to demonstrate compliance to each national regulator - local pressure to adopt alternative solutions as necessary according to host regulators - implementation subject to annual Audit separately in each jurisdiction - further progression required to reconcile local differences and home/host regulatory roles.
+- continuous need to demonstrate compliance to each national regulator - local pressure to adopt alternative solutions as necessary according to host regulators - implementation subject to annual Audit separately in each jurisdiction - further progression required to reconcile local differences and home/host regulatory roles.

-The Board of Directors was authorized by the Shareholders' meeting to make appropriate changes for the implementation of the plans in compliance with legal and/or tax regulations in countries where the Group is present, and provided for the use of different solutions, as for example the use of local company shares instead of UniCredit shares for the implementation of Group incentive plans in Zagrebačka Banka in Croatia.
+The Board of Directors was authorized by the Shareholders' meeting to make appropriate changes for the implementation of the plans in compliance with legal and/or tax regulations in countries where the Group is present, and provided for the use of different solutions.
+For example, among the others, for Zagrebačka Banka in Croatia, in line with Croatian National Bank (CNB) requests, it has been implemented the use of local company shares instead of UniCredit shares for the execution of Group incentive plans, as well as the use of a local Gate linked to performance, in addition to the extension of the payment period and to the change in the bonus payout structure